NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/tests.md

 });
 ```

-The `ignition.deploy` method returns an boject with an `ethers` contract per contract `Future` returned in your module.
+The `ignition.deploy` method returns an object with an `ethers` contract per contract `Future` returned in your module.

 ## Using module parameters